 Julia Food - Co-Founder / Director

-Julia trained as a social worker at The University of Bath and qualified in 1987.
+Julia originally trained as a social worker at The University of Bath and qualified in 1987.
 She spent the next 10 years working in child protection and child care for a local authority where she worked extensively with education, health services and the police, caring for children at risk or in the care of the local authority.
 She developed considerable expertise in court work, adoption and risk management.

 From 1997 to 2018 Julia was employed by a local health authority working within Child & Adolescent Mental Health Services (CAMHS) on a part-time basis.
 There she has become familiar with a very wide range of developmental and psychiatric difficulties and has developed the relevant skills to assess and treat children and young people, working with them and their families or carers to reduce risk, increase understanding and improve functioning.